koustuvsinha/fcc-java-drafts/Java-Basics.md

 You can create a String in the following ways:

-1. `String str="I am a String";`
+1. `String str="I am a String";` //This is a String literal
-2. `String str = new String("I am a String")`
+2. `String str = new String("I am a String")`; //This is a String Object

-You should be asking immediately: What's the difference between the two?
+You might be thinking: What's the difference between the two?